yasutakatou/IMS/README.md

 this message include rule (1)!
 ```

-note) The number in parentheses () indicates the number of rules that have been matched.
+note) The number in parentheses () indicates the order of rules that have been matched.

 ## -verbose

-Displays not only unsupported messages, but also supported ones.
+Displays not only unsolved messages, but also solved ones.

 ```
 [message] norml message [date] 2021/05/02 21:27:28